JolienNoels/joliennoels/README.md

 ### Hi there 👋

 This is my new personal website.

-I am following the tutorial from https://alison.rbind.io/post/new-year-new-blogdown and still need to personalise it.
+Thank you to Alison fHill or her tutorial https://alison.rbind.io/post/new-year-new-blogdown.

 <!--
 **JolienNoels/joliennoels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.